theo-armour/pages/13-technology-applied-sciences/computing-software/software-by-vendor/microsoft/word.md

 ## Rules & Field Codes

+* Use "Insert Merge Field" to insert field codes
 * Good usage might be able to automate a lot of writing
 * Rules are very tricky ~ steep learning curve ~ near impossible to document / diagnose
 * Right click: "Toggle field codes" to see the field codes
 * { IF family = "family" "family" "not family" }
+* Check the "Outbox" folder in Outlook for unsent emails!!

 To insert a field code in Microsoft Word, you have several methods available: